AIFS Corporate Plan

-Our purpose: We create and communicate knowledge to accelerate positive outcomes for families and communities.
+Our purpose: We create and communicate knowledge to accelerate positive outcomes for children, families and their communities.

 Our shared values underpin our work, our interactions with each other and our interactions with our partners and stakeholders.
 They help guide our decision making, hold us collectively accountable to behavioural standards and connect us to a higher purpose.

 These values, developed by our staff, have been instrumental in transforming our culture and guiding organisational change initiatives, including engaging staff in the design and fit-out of our new premises and the development of our new strategy.